Estimation of Cell-to-Cell Variation and State of Health for Battery Modules with Parallel-Connected Cells: BATTERY MODULE DATASET

 \subsection{Experiment Protocols}

-Due to the lack of publicly available module datasets with known CtCV labels, in-house experiments are constructed.
+A detailed description of the experimental setup and protocols is provided in \cite{ZhouDatasetDrscriptor}, so this subsection only provides a brief overview.
 All characterization cycles for cells and modules consist of constant-current-constant-voltage (CC-CV) charging and constant-current (CC) discharging.

 First, 70 fresh cells are aged to form an inventory with diverse C-SoH levels ranging from 100\% to 79\%.
-Each aging cycle consists of 1.33C charging and 3.33C discharging, with a characterization cycle at 1C every eight aging cycles to measure C-SoH.
-Then, 78 modules are assembled from this inventory, each comprising three parallel-connected cells with different C-SoH values.
+Each aging cycle consists of 1.33C charging and 3.33C discharging.
+After aging, all the cells are characterized at 1C to obtain C-SoH labels and enable direct quantification of CtCV within modules.
+Then, 78 modules are assembled using off-the-shelf module holders, each comprising three parallel-connected cells with different C-SoH values.
 Then, the modules are characterized at 0.5C and 0.25C to obtain M-SoH labels, yielding 156 datapoints in total.
 These module characterization cycles will also be used for ICA/DVA later.
 As modules undergo repeated testing, cells within modules naturally age.
-To preserve accurate C-SoH and CtCV information, an additional characterization cycle at 1C is performed on a cell according to the following schedule: after every module characterization cycle when $\text{C-SoH} > 94\%$, after every three module characterization cycles when $ 88\% \leq \text{C-SoH} \leq 94\%$, and after every six module characterization cycles when $\text{C-SoH} > 88\%$.
+To preserve accurate C-SoH and CtCV information, an additional re-characterization cycle at 1C is performed on cells according to a schedule.
+More details regarding the schedule of cell re-characterization are given in \cite{ZhouDatasetDrscriptor}.

+\begin{remark} (On Robustness against Unmeasured Uncertainty) It should be noted that the interconnect resistances among different cells within each module are neither used nor characterized.
+Since such resistances are typically not measurable in onboard settings for real-world applications, a robust estimation algorithm should be able to provide accurate M-SoH and CtCV estimates without explicit knowledge of them.
+Accordingly, the proposed framework does not use interconnect resistances as inputs, and the absence of these measurements provides a realistic and meaningful validation of the algorithm under practical operating conditions.
+Nevertheless, these interconnect resistances may introduce a source of uncertainty for module-level performance characterization. \end{remark}